WJR: Goodwill Station ownership

 On January 1, 1927, the station was taken over by George A. Richards, a local Oakland-Pontiac automobile dealer.
 Richards would later also assume control of WGAR in Cleveland and KMPC in Los Angeles.
-WJR adopted the slogan "The Goodwill Station" and on May 9, 1927, began carrying programs from the recently formed NBC Blue network.
+WJR adopted the slogan "The Goodwill Station" and on May 9, 1927, began carrying programs from the recently formed NBC Blue Network.

-In mid-1927 the joint stations moved to 680 kHz.
+In mid-1927, the joint stations moved to 680 kHz.
 On November 11, 1928, the Federal Radio Commission implemented a major AM band reorganization, under the provisions of its General Order 40.
 This reallocation divided stations into three classes, which became known as "Clear", "Regional" and "Local".
 WJR-WCX was assigned as the sole North American occupant of the clear channel frequency of 750 kHz.

 On December 16, 1928, the station moved from the newspaper's offices to its current location in the Fisher Building in uptown Detroit, and began identifying as "WJR Detroit, from the Golden Tower of the Fisher Building".
-In 1929 the license was transferred to "WJR, Goodwill Station, Inc.", and on April 22, 1929, "WCX" was formally dropped from the dual call sign, with the station becoming just WJR.
+In 1929, the license was transferred to "WJR, Goodwill Station, Inc.", and on April 22, 1929, "WCX" was formally dropped from the dual call sign, with the station becoming just WJR.
 In 1931, WJR raised its power to 10,000 watts.
-The station switched network affiliation from NBC Blue to CBS on September 29, 1935, and at the same time station officials formally dedicated WJR's new 50,000 watt transmitter.
+The station switched network affiliation from NBC Blue to CBS on September 29, 1935, and at the same time station officials formally dedicated WJR's new 50,000-watt transmitter.
 On March 29, 1941, the station moved from 750 to 760 kHz, in accordance with the North American Regional Broadcasting Agreement frequency reallocations.

 Although station owner George A. Richards purchased the Detroit Lions professional football team in 1934, WJR did not begin to broadcast their games until the 1938 season.

-WJR signed on an FM outlet in 1948 at 96.3 MHz.
+WJR signed on an FM outlet in 1948, on 96.3 MHz.
 This station was known as WJR-FM until 1982, when it became WHYT.
 The station is now WDVD.